Neelaps calonotos: Description

-Neelaps calanotos rarely grows to a total length (including tail) of more than 28 cm, and is considered to be Australia's smallest venomous snake.
+Neelaps calonotos rarely grows to a length (including tail) of more than 28 cm, and is considered to be Australia's smallest venomous snake.
 Females are larger than males.
 Dorsally, it is reddish-orange, with a narrow black stripe along the back.
 The belly is whitish.
 Three black patches cover the snout, top of the head, and the nape.

 Reproduction

 Neelaps calonotos is oviparous, with an average clutch size of four (range 2–6).

 Behaviour and diet

 Neelaps calonotos is nocturnal, staying in loose sand during the day and preying on small animals such as lizards at night.

 Geographic range and habitat

 Neelaps calonotos occurs in coastal south-western Western Australia.
 It lives in dunes as well as open woodlands and shrublands with sandy soils.